ctrautma/RHEL_NIC_QUALIFICATION/README.md

         for your switch brand.
 Create a new script file to your brand of switch as lib_swcfg_api_xyz.sh in the lib folder.
 For example for nxos we use the lib_swcfg_api_nxos.sh so you can use this as a template to define the needed commands.
 Once the new file is created populate the lib_swcfg_list.sh making sure to name the sw_os per xyz of the newly created file.
+If you created a new configuration for a switch please do a pull request to the github so we can add it for future executions.

      b.
 Populate the values needed for a pre-defined switch name or create a new one in the SW_LIST where the value should be the model number, the switch type, the ssh login and IP, and the password.